 Even more, difficulty arises when an index or ETF experiences some internal upheaval.

 For instance, what happens if a key sector or group of companies in your chosen index fund falls out of favor?
 Will you stick with that index or look for a new one?
 And what percentage of your investable assets should you allocate to each index fund you choose?

 Two common myths about index funds, according to US News & World Report, state that they are safe and always perform consistently.
 They aren’t, and they don’t.

 Choosing the optimal index funds for your situation requires in-depth analysis.
-For ultra high net worth investors, this single choice can mean a difference of millions of dollars over the life of your investments.
+For ultra-high net worth index investors, this single choice can mean a difference of millions of dollars over the life of your investments.

 You don’t want to get it wrong.

 If index investing were so simple, why not just stash 100% of your money in the same index fund?
 As an index, it should be inherently diversified, right?